-We numerically examined approximation capabilities of our formula~\eqref{approx_of_entropy} compared with \citet{huber2008entropy}, \citet{bonilla2019generic}, and the Monte Carlo integration.
+We numerically examined the approximation capabilities of the approximate entropy \eqref{def:approx_of_entropy} compared with \citet{huber2008entropy}, \citet{bonilla2019generic}, and the Monte Carlo integration.
 Generally, we cannot compute the entropy~\eqref{eq:entropy-definition} in a closed form.
-Therefore, we restricted the setting of the experiment to the case for the coincident covariance matrices (Section~\ref{sec:coincident-covariance-case}) and minimal number of the mixture components $K=2$, where we obtained more tractable formula for the entropy~\eqref{eq:entropy-k2}.
-In this setting, we investigated the relative error between the entropy and each approximation method, see Figure~\ref{fig:error-graph}.
+Therefore, we restricted the setting of the experiment to the case for the coincident covariance matrices (Section~\ref{sec:coincident-covariance-case}), in particular $\Sigma = I$, and the number of mixture components $K=2$, where we obtained the more tractable formula for the entropy~\eqref{eq:entropy-k2}.
+In this setting, we investigated the relative error between the entropy and each approximation method (see Figure~\ref{fig:error-graph}).
 The details for the experimental setting and exact formulas for each method are shown in Appendix~\ref{app:experiment-error}.

 From the result in Figure~\ref{fig:error-graph}, we can observe the following.
-First, the relative error of ours shows faster decay than others in higher dimension $m$.
-Therefore, our approximation formula~\eqref{approx_of_entropy} has an advantage in higher dimension.
+First, the relative error of ours shows faster decay than others in higher dimensions $m$.
+Therefore, the approximate entropy \eqref{def:approx_of_entropy} has an advantage in higher dimensions.
 Second, the graph for ours scales in the $x$-axis as $c$ scales, which is consistent with the expression of the upper bound in Corollary~\ref{prob_ineq_common}.
 Finally, ours is robust against varying mixing coefficients, which cannot be explained by Corollary~\ref{prob_ineq_common}.
 Note that we can hardly conduct a similar experiment for $K>2$ because we cannot prepare the tolerant ground truth of the entropy.
 For example, even the Monte Carlo integration is not suitable for the ground truth already in the case for $K=2$ due to its large relative error around $10^{-3}$.